fokot/elm-workshop/README.md

 * subscriptions - rotating colors on time events
 * elm-ui
 * routing
-* moving component to extra file
+* moving component to extra file (embedding component model and messages to global one)
 * ports + working with jsons

 ## Run as